Nkhata Bay District

 Nkhata Bay is a district in the Northern Region of Malawi.
 The capital is Nkhata Bay.
-The district covers an area of 4,071 km.² and has a population of 164,761.
+The district covers an area of 4,071 km² and has a population of 164,761.

 Lake Malawi bounds the district on the east.
 The western portion of the district lies in the Viphya Mountains.

-Nkhata Bay District houses the charity group Ripple Africa in Mwaya and the charity Temwa, in Usisya.
+The major ethnic groups are the remnants of the Tumbuka people known as the Tonga and Tumbuka people.
+The Tonga and Tumbuka people are one group that emerged from the Nkhamanga Kingdom when it started to decline.

+Main languages spoken in the district include Chitumbuka and Chitonga (part of Chitumbuka language family).

+History

+Nkhata-Bay was originally inhabited by the Tumbuka people in the early 16th Century and the area was part of the Nkhamanga Empire.
+The breakaway of the Tumbuka people due to wars and in search for food and water led to some groups to settle in different places, which later were divided as districts by colonial powers.
+After some time, these people eventually had a slight change in culture.

 Government and administrative divisions

 There are six National Assembly constituencies in Nkhata Bay: